Somasekhar-nakkala/Somasekhar-nakkala.github.io/docs/ISD GitOps Installation.md

 	!!!
 Note
    		We recommend that we start with the defaults, updating just the URL and gitopsHalyard details and gradually adding SSO, external DBs, etc. while updating the installed instance.

+6. Edit namespace in the install/services.yaml file, if changed from default (i.e. "opsmx-isd")

-6. Push all changes in the gitops-repo to git (E.g ```git add -A; git commit -m"my changes";git push```).
+7. Push all changes in the gitops-repo to git (E.g ```git add -A; git commit -m"my changes";git push```).

-7. Create namespace, a configmap for inputs and a service account as follows:
+8. Create namespace, a configmap for inputs and a service account as follows:

 	```
 	kubectl create ns opsmx-isd